LESSSE/basket4py/README.md

-magenta-machine
+Music-Cage-Machine
 =================

-## magenta-machine is an infrastructure project
+## Music-Cage-Machine is an infrastructure project
-Simply add use magenta-machine to create a simple virtual machine ready to use [magenta](https://github.com/tensorflow/magenta).
-Developed from [basket4py](https://github.com/rreben/basket4py) it is provided using ansible.
-Jupyter notebooks from a virtual vagrant enabled development environment
+Use Music-Cage-Machine to create a simple virtual machine ready to develop and use music related techonology and deep learning, for example [magenta](https://github.com/tensorflow/magenta).
+Developed from [basket4py](https://github.com/rreben/basket4py) it is provisioned using ansible.
+Jupyter notebooks from a virtual vagrant enabled development environment.

 ## A python environment with anaconda and vagrant
 This project gives you an easy start with python: